load the data

 data[, err_mean_corrected := angle_diff_180(err, circ_mean_180(err)), by = observer]

-Then, I plot these errors along with the raw errors as a function of the previous item orientation and plot them.
+Then, I plot these errors along with the raw errors as a function of the previous item orientation (with the outliers removed) and plot them.

 #> `geom_smooth()` using formula = 'y ~ x'